GomuSkelly/MozAIk/README.md

 In Mixxx, right click on the generated audio under "Tracks", and select "Analyse".

-Select all files generated with the above example prompt *that have 80/160 bpm*, and copy them to "Auto DJ".
+Select all files generated with the above example prompt *that have 80/160 bpm*, and drag them to "Auto DJ".

 The Auto DJ fade mode should be set to "Full Intro + Outro" with the transition duration set to **23**.